asaxena0824/ScripterAI/README.md

   * ```Script for a Zombie spawner in Roblox``` ❌
   * ```Make a zombie spwnwer``` or ```create a zombie spawner``` or ```script for a zombie spawner``` :white_check_mark:
 * ScripterAI is not capable of creating entire games by commands.
 For example, commands like ```create this RP game for me``` will probably not work.
 Instead, you must be specific about what you want, if it is a ```quest``` then you can ask the ScripterAI to create functions for that ```quest```.
-* To make multiple functions work through a single prompt, remember to separate the instructions by a delimiter.
+* To make multiple functions work through a single prompt, remember to separate the instructions by a `delimiter`.

 ## Main Pro Tips